Atlas rocket blasts off with secret U.S. military satellite

-CAPE CANAVERAL, Florida (Reuters) - An unmanned Atlas 5 rocket lifted off from Cape Canaveral Air Force Station in Florida on Thursday to put a classified satellite into orbit for the U.S. National Reconnaissance Office.
+CAPE CANAVERAL, Fla., April 10 (Reuters) - An unmanned Atlas 5 rocket lifted off from Cape Canaveral Air Force Station in Florida on Thursday to put a classified satellite into orbit for the U.S. National Reconnaissance Office.

 No information about the rocket’s payload was released.
 The secretive National Reconnaissance Office designs, builds and operates the nation’s fleet of spy satellites.